About JEDI Coal Model

 - Consistent with this change in technology, the default size, heat rate, length of construction period, and associated costs, both for the construction and operations phase, have all been revised and updated.
 The model now also provides users with the ability to vary employer overhead costs.
 All construction and labor costs are now based on current costs in 2011.

 This newer version uses the Excel 2007 format, which provides more stability in format and use of lists and macros, and incorporates 2008 state level default multipliers derived from IMPLAN.
 Although not directly related to the internal working of the model, this new version also has updated formatting in several of the informational worksheets and includes additional information in the FAQ worksheet.

 This model has been reviewed by the U.S. Department of Energy's National Energy Technology Laboratory.

-* What percentage of coal that will supply the power plant is procured from mines located in the region being analyzed?
+* The percentage of coal procured from mines located in the region being analyzed